 Governor Jon Corzine signed the Compassionate Use Marijuana Act into law on January 18, 2020, his final day in office.
 The law expanded its list of qualifying conditions over the years.
 However, attempts to fully legalize cannabis in New Jersey failed, despite the best efforts of campaigners.

 In 2014, Measure 91, which legalized recreational cultivation and use of marijuana, was approved.
 In 2015, Governor Kate Brown signed an emergency bill.
-It declared that the sale of recreational weed from dispensaries was legal from October 2015.
+It declared that the sale of recreational cannabis from dispensaries was legal from October 2015.

 By January 2017, dispensaries were only allowed to sell recreational marijuana if they had an Oregon Liquor Control Commission license.